Tings-Sandbox/Database-Encryption/README.md

 node index.js
 ```
 Read [Uber Challenge.docx] for information on how I approached the problem!
+Tip: open the encrypted database in sublime to analyze the bytes.

 ###Terminology
 MD5 - The most widely used hashing system.
 It's 128-bit and produces a 32-character message digest.